Wine bottling, fermentation, grape pressing, traditional method...

 Riddling

-The sparkling wine is effectively finished at this stage, but dead yeast cells and sediment still need to be removed from a well-aged sparkling wine — while maintaining its sparkle.
-Riddling is simply a practical and efficient way to do this.
+At this stage, the sparkling wine is essentially complete, but the dead yeast cells and sediment must still be removed—without losing the wine’s signature sparkle.
+Riddling is a practical and effective technique to achieve this.

 Freezing Bath (Dépointage)